-Despite these and other advantages, the tradition surrounding zoning is so strong that often the accessory dwelling units are not permitted at all, permitted only with a conditional use permit, or so tightly regulated that they become impractical for all but the most determined homeowner.
+Despite these and other advantages, the tradition surrounding zoning is so strong that in many cities and towns, the accessory dwelling units are not permitted at all, permitted only with a conditional use permit, or so tightly regulated that they become impractical for all but the most determined homeowner.

-We hope and suspect that the recent popularity of the "tiny house" movement will expedite the acceptance of accessory dwelling units, although there is little evidence of that to date.
+We hope and suspect that the recent popularity of the "tiny houses" will expedite the acceptance of accessory dwelling units, although there is little evidence of that to date.
 The interest of some young people in simple living is a hopeful sign.

 Although the movement to support the concept of modifying zoning regulations to allow accessory units in single-family districts has been gaining momentum since at least the late 1980s, the recent economic crisis in the U.S. gave the idea a boost.

 The potential to create an ADU may enhance housing affordability for a financially struggling household and stave off short sales or even foreclosure.
-Equally desirable, such a policy may allow twenty-somethings and even those thirty-something couples that have had to move in with mom and dad to restore the natural order of things by re-establishing a separate household.
+Equally desirable, such a policy may allow twenty-somethings and even those thirty-something couples that have had to move in with mom and dad to restore what feels more natural in the U.S. by re-establishing a separate household.

-Permitting accessory units may be helpful in the comeback from the recession in one more respect.
+Permitting accessory units may be helpful in one more respect.
 Large recently constructed homes that are no longer affordable to buyers facing stricter lending standards or practices may be more marketable if a prospective buyer can cover part of the mortgage through renting out the extra unit.
 This could prevent these starter mansions from lying vacant for years in overbuilt markets.

 In some older neighborhoods, alleys, alley garages, and old carriage houses are quite helpful in devising unobtrusive ways to add an accessory dwelling unit without inconveniencing the homeowner in significant ways for months at a time.
 These arrangements also permit the tenant a greater measure of privacy as they enter and leave their abode.